blinwd/HelloReactNative/README.md

 ### Android

-Start the app in an Android emulator or device:
+To run the development build on an Android emulator or connected device:

 ```bash
 npm run android